the-wildwood-valley/wandering-in-gpt/README.md

 under mysterious circumstances.
 Alice Wagner, an investigative journalist wants to make the event clear.
 So she set her journey to Italy...

-it was in 1938 when Ettore Majorana, an Italian theoretical physicist who worked on neutrino masses, had purchased a ticket to travel by ship from Palermo to Naples, he disappeared under mysterious circumstances.
-Alice Wagner, an investigative journalist wants to make the event clear.
-So she set her journey to Italy...

 Narrator: Alice arrived in Palermo and started her investigation.
 She went to the port and asked the people there if they had seen Ettore Majorana.